niceprogram/Robin/tournament/README.md

 update should resolve it. phpMyAdmin's Import tab handles this correctly by default.

+## 2e.
+Live commentary

+The dashboard has a "Live commentaar" panel that reacts to what's happening — a random fun Dutch line whenever a match gets a result ("🏆 Mia verslaat Olivia bij Airhockey!") or a new round starts.
+It's entirely template-based (a set of pre-written phrases with names/stations filled in) — no AI, no internet dependency beyond the page already being loaded, and no ongoing cost.

+Click the 🔇/🔊 button above the panel to also have it **read aloud** using the browser's built-in text-to-speech voice (Dutch, if the device has one installed — most do).
+It defaults to muted, since browsers block audio until a person actually clicks something on the page; the button click itself both enables and unlocks speech in one action.

+## 2f.
+Auto-fit for any screen size

+The dashboard is drawn onto a fixed virtual canvas (1920×1080 — standard Full HD) and JavaScript automatically scales the whole thing (via `fitStage()` in `dashboard.js`) to exactly fit whatever real screen or window it's displayed on, recalculating live on resize.
+This means:

+- The same layout works correctly on any landscape TV resolution (720p, 1080p, 4K, odd in-between sizes) without any manual per-screen tweaking.
+- If the real screen's aspect ratio doesn't match 16:9 (e.g. an old 4:3 projector), the dashboard is letterboxed (scaled to fit, centered, with black bars) rather than stretched or cropped.
+- There is never a scrollbar or cut-off content — the up-to-8-match grid (3 columns × 3 rows, covering every possible player count from 10–24) and the leaderboard/commentary column are sized to always fit within that fixed budget, however many matches are actually running.

+The score-entry overlay (opened by tapping a match) is deliberately kept **outside** the scaled stage, so its buttons always render at full real screen size for easy tapping, regardless of the stage's current scale factor.

 ## 3. Scoring rules (as specified)

 | Outcome            | Player A | Player B | Judge |